MillenniumMachines/MillenniumOS/README.md

 ## Notes
   - You _must_ be using RRF `v3.5.0-rc.2` or above.
 MOS uses many 'meta gcode' features that do not exist in earlier versions.
   - MOS includes its own `daemon.g` file to implement repetitive tasks, such as VSSC.
-If you already have a `daemon.g` file, you will need to rename it and include it into the MOS `daemon.g`.
-This will require modifying your existing code to work smoothly with the MOS `daemon.g`, and is outside of the scope of this documentation.
-Anything you add to `daemon.g` and any affects it has on the functionality of MOS is unsupported.
+If you want to implement your own repetitive tasks, you should create a `user-daemon.g` file in the `/sys` directory, which MillenniumOS will run during its' own daemon loop.
+Disabling the MOS daemon tasks will also disable any `user-daemon.g` tasks.
+Do not use any long-running loops inside `user-daemon.g` as this will interfere with MOS's own daemon behaviour.

 ## RRF Config
 You need a working RRF config with all of your machine axes moving in the right direction before you start.

-If you can't home your machine, sort that out first - following the MillenniumOS configuration wizard will be impossible without a machine that moves correctly.
+If you can't home your machine, make that work first - following the MillenniumOS configuration wizard will be impossible without a machine that moves correctly.

 You need to configure your Toolsetter and optionally, Touch Probe, in RRF before trying to use them in MillenniumOS.